gaetanodigrazia/gaetanodigrazia.github.io/_posts/University/2023-12-15-Artifical Intelligence.md

 ## Approaches to artificial intelligence
 There are different types of approaches to artificial intelligence:
 <ul>
-    <li>pproaches based on symbolic processing.
+    <li> approaches based on symbolic processing.
 That is, the hypothesis of the physical symbol system;</li>
     <li> sub-symbolic approaches.
 Symbol grounding problem.
 In which the symbol system is external. </li>
 </ul>
 **The interaction between the machine and the environment leads to what is called emergent behavior.**